ruairitobrien/ruairitobrien-blog/src/render/posts/introduction-to-kubernetes.html.md

  - kubernetes
 ---

+(This is currently a work in progress)

 This post is a relatively short introduction to kubernetes.
-I wont actually be explaining what kubernetes.
+I wont actually be explaining what kubernetes is.
 That content is all available on [the kubernetes website](https://kubernetes.io/).
 This post is about using kubernetes for the first time and playing around with some of the basic features.

 We will look at using kubernetes in two ways.
 With the Google Cloud Platform (GCP) and with minikube.